Boris Johnson suggests no tax cuts until ‘spiralling’ inflation under control

 The country has been hit by an inflationary spike, Mr Johnson said, and “the thing that needs doing at the moment is looking after people who are facing increases in the cost of living”.

-Expanding on Mr Johnson’s comments, a senior government source told the Telegraph: “The more you spend, inflation spirals.
+Expanding on Mr Johnson’s comments, a senior government source told The Telegraph: “The more you spend, inflation spirals.
 We’ve got to be responsible.
+We can’t do anything that inflames that further.”

 Register for free to continue reading